 26. Rosetta Stone — One-stop Japanese learning app

 Language learning apps such as Rosetta Stone are popular.
-It uses its old conversational approach to help you practice speaking the language.
+They use an old conversational approach to help users practice speaking the language.

-Through bite-sized lessons, they cover a range of vocabulary, grammar, and other aspects of the language.
-It inspires you to immerse yourself in real-life situations.
+They cover a range of vocabulary, grammar, and other aspects of the language through bite-sized lessons, inspiring you to immerse yourself in real-life situations.

-In addition to practicing listening and characters, Rosetta Stone, for the Japanese language, gives instant feedback to sweeten pronunciation.
+In addition to practicing listening and characters, Rosetta Stone for Japanese provides instant feedback to improve pronunciation.

-Pricing: Subscriptions are required for Rosetta Stone.
-For 3 months, the price is $35.97, and for 6 months, it is $95.88.
-So if you want to have all languages for life, it costs $179.
+Pricing: Rosetta Stone requires subscriptions.
+The price for 3 months is $35.97, and for 6 months, it is $95.88.
+If you want all the languages for your life, it costs $179.

 27. LinGo Play — Learn by flashcards and Games

 Language learning through games is the focus of LinGo Play.
-You can study grammar and vocabulary studies from novice to advanced with interactive flashcards.
+You can study grammar and vocabulary from novice to advanced with interactive flashcards for learning Japanese.

 The app introduces thousands of new Japanese words and phrases.
 In the end, you can make hundreds of sentences in diverse scenarios.
 The leaderboards also allow you to track your headway.

-Pricing: LinGo Play has several offers.
-E.g., a free trial of 7 days, a paid trial of 1 month, a monthly subscription, and a half-yearly subscription.
+Pricing: LinGo Play offers several plans, including a free 7-day trial, a 1-month paid trial, a monthly subscription, and a half-yearly subscription.

 28. uTalk — Learn Japanese through Visuals

 Another app for learning Japanese is uTalk.
-Thousands of words and phrases covering many topics are available to help you learn Japanese or use them in everyday life.
+It offers thousands of words and phrases across many topics to help you learn or use Japanese in daily life.

 You can also practice speaking and compare your pronunciation with native speakers.
 You can also play intuitive games in the uTalk app to enhance your learning experience.

 Pricing: uTalk is inexpensive.
-The cost is $5 for 1 month, $18 for 6 months, and $25 for 1 year.
-The charges also differ from one country to another!
+The cost is $5 for one month, $18 for six months, and $25 for one year.
+The charges also vary by country.

 29. Learn Japanese — Beginners app and Translator

-Learn Japanese Phrases app has thousands of well-known words and terms for beginner learners.
-They divided the vocabulary into several parts, like eating, holiday, movies, etc.
+The Learn Japanese Phrases app has thousands of well-known words and terms for beginner learners.
+They divided the vocabulary into several categories, such as eating, holidays, and movies.

-You do not need to guess how it sounds as it allows you to hear the exact pronunciation.
-You can also make it slow to listen to it more slowly.
+You do not need to guess how it sounds; it lets you hear the exact pronunciation.
+You can also slow it down to listen more closely.

-Audios have Japanese native speakers to get a real learning experience and even articulate and compare how accurate you are.
+Audio lessons feature native Japanese speakers for a real learning experience and even provide feedback on how accurate you are.

-Pricing: While Learn Japanese app is free, there is an In-App purchase at $4.99 for the full version.
+Pricing: While the Learn Japanese app is free, an In-App purchase is $4.99 for the full version.

 30. Ameba — Immersion-based Japanese learning

-A known Japanese blogging site is the Ameba.
-This app allows you to stay up to date on your favorite J-pop, celebrity, fashion idols, and video games.
+Ameba is a well-known Japanese blogging site.
+This app keeps you up to date on your favorite J-pop, celebrities, fashion idols, and video games.

-The entire interface of Ameba is in Japanese.
+The entire Ameba interface is in Japanese.
 Therefore, you can improve your language skills by exploring everything in Japanese.
 Further, since you aren’t a native, you can ask others to help you correct your mistakes.
-All this can help if you are looking for opportunities to teach English in Japan.
+All this can help if you seek opportunities to teach English in Japan.

 You can read, write, listen, interact, share, discuss, make friends, and learn — everything in Japanese.
 You will also learn various dialects and informal Japanese.